5 things you may not already know about electric vehicles

 A closer look at the numbers however shows a steady growth.
 In 2016, there were a mere 12 electric cars on the roads.
-In just two years, that number grew almost 47 times, and that statistic is set to increase.
+In just four years, that number grew almost 100 times!
+And that statistic is set to increase.

 Are electric vehicles set to dominate the roads?
 Here are five things about them that may surprise you.